tboulet/Operational-Research/README.md

 The case where all servers have not the same capacities is the default case in this implementation.

 The case where all servers are identical and are initially empty can be obtained by associating all server capacities to the max capacities.

+This variant is implemented as the class `problems.vmp_splittable.VMPlacementProblemSplittable` and it's configuration can be found in the `configs/problem/vmp_split.yaml` file.

-You can obtain this by setting the `problem` tag to `vmp_empty` in the command line :
+You can use the following command to solve the problem with this variant (the tag is `vmp_empty`):

 ```bash
 python run.py algo=<algo tag> problem=vmp_empty
 ```

 #### 3) VMs could be splitted over several servers